 Glow-in-the-Dark Lava

 Mix glow-in-the-dark paint with your volcano materials for a night-time eruption.
-It’s like a mini firework show, right in your living room.
+It’s like a mini firework show, right in your living room, and makes a great addition to a night of glow-in-the-dark activities.

 DIY Volcano Kit